cf73/ces2021/content/collections/people/dee-lyle.md

     type: institution
     enabled: true
 email: Dee@Cambridge-Ellis.org
-bio: 'I received my Bachelors degree in elementary education and natural sciences at Lesley University.
-I went on to work in the Cambridge public schools, as well as Lexington and Brookline’s extended day programs before coming to Cambridge-Ellis in 2010.
-I love being part of a community that supports and encourages children as they explore and develop into problem solvers and community members.
-I live in Arlington with my daughter, and love yoga, kayaking, biking, and being active outdoors.'
+bio: 'I joined the CES community in 2010 as a Yellow Room teacher.
+I love Cambridge-Ellis and being part of a community that supports and encourages children as they explore and develop into problem solvers and community members.
+I live in Arlington with my daughter, Olivia, who is starting her junior year in college.
+When I am not at CES, I enjoy spending time with family and friends, hiking, biking, and being on my yoga mat.
+In 2022, I completed a 200 hour yoga teacher training with Breathe for Change and love to share my love of yoga with children.'
 photo: IMG_3043.JPG
 role:
   - teacher